neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/0-getting-started.md

 ### First Examples

-The [NEO•ONE Homepage](/) contains a fledged editor with a simplified token smart contract example and tests.
+The [NEO•ONE Homepage](/) contains a full editor with a simplified token smart contract example and tests.
 Even if you don't know anything about building dapps, check it out to see what's possible.

 ### TypeScript Resources